aikuma/aikuma-ng/readme.md

 Aikuma-*ng* differs from the Aikuma native Android mobile app in that Aikuma-*ng* is based on web technologies.
 The *-ng* suffix can be interpreted as 'next-generation' or Angular.
 Aikuma-*ng* is intended to be the successor to the Aikuma Android app with a responsive UI to target platforms from desktop to tablet and mobile.

-Current status: Alpha.
-Several components are functional but it cannot currently be used to do meaningful work.
+Current status: Beta.
+App records and imports audio files.
+Allows the user to respeak or translate by making additional recordings.
+The user may annotate the the source recording, using respeaking and translation audio if available.
+The user may export the annotations as a basic WebVTT file, e.g. supported by
+YouTube.
 A mobile-capable version is further away than a working desktop version, so those looking for a mobile solution should continue to use Aikuma.

 Aikuma-*ng* design goals are: